 Many consumers are intimidated at the prospect of hiring an interior designer.
-Please remember that most people hire designers because they actually save money in the long run.
 Using a design professional can, and should, be a good experience.
-Your designer will bring your home continuity, function and beauty.
+Your designer will bring your home continuity, function, and beauty.
 And it doesn't have to go over your budget.
 Working with an interior designer can save you money in many situations as the designer should allocate resources wisely, eliminate decorating mistakes and increase the creative thinking about your project.
-Your choice of a talented professional can shed light on your project and make the experience less stressful by allowing the designer to approach it skillfully with a plan in mind, helping you balance your aspirations, functional needs and budget.
+Your choice of a talented professional can shed light on your project and make the experience less stressful by allowing the designer to approach it skillfully with a plan in mind, helping you balance your aspirations, functional needs, and budget.

 If you are about to embark on a project and do not want to hire a pro to work with you throughout the extent of your endeavor, a valuable investment would be to engage a professional for a simple consult.
-A consult is valuable because a well seasoned professional can point out issues that you may be overlooking and even uncover simple design or decorating solutions that can have high impact for low cost.
+A consult is valuable because a well seasoned professional can point out issues that you may be overlooking and even uncover simple design or decorating solutions that can have a high impact for a low cost.
 An initial consultation with a professional can get you on track and provide you with the guidelines for success – a minimal investment for results that will last a lifetime.